makors/mirror/README.md

 token: "insert_your_token_here"

 # Status of the account that will mirror messages.
-# Available options: online, offline, idle, dnd.
+# Available options: online, invisible, idle, dnd.
 #
 # Note that you should not be logged into the account
 # when the bot starts for this option to take effect.